ivan-moto/30-seconds-of-kotlin/README.md

 # 30 seconds of Kotlin

-> Curated collection of useful Kotlin 1.3 snippets that you can understand quickly.
+> Curated collection of useful Kotlin 1.3 snippets that you can understand quickly, using only stdlib functionality.

 ## Table of Contents